 Unfortunately, in spite of certain efforts taken by the institution, the accommodation conditions in the institute remain very poor.
-The lack of financial means is certainly a limiting factor; however, the HCHRS is concerned about the lack of sensibility for the specific needs and psychology of women, primarily in the Administration for the Enforcement of Penal Sanctions and in the pertinent Ministry, but also, to a lesser degree, at the institute itself.
-Women represent a relatively small group of people deprived of their liberty; therefore, there is no excuse for the state's lack of interest and capability for providing decent prison conditions for them.
-This especially if having in mind that the majority of women are far from home and from their families and that they belong to a low social stratum, which means that the prison surroundings are, almost exclusively, their main environment.
-The building of the Penitentiary-Reformatory for Women is the oldest among prisons in Serbia (137 years of existence), and it has been renovated only twice thus far.
+The lack of financial means is certainly a limiting factor; however, the HCHRS is concerned about the lack of sensibility for the specific needs and psychology of women, primarily in the Administration for the Enforcement of Penal Sanctions and in the pertinent Ministry, but also, to a lesser degree, at 11 Conventions on human rights (EU and the UN), Convention against Torture and Other Cruel, Inhuman or De- grading Treatment or Punishment, Optional Protocol to the Convention against Torture (OPCAT), Standard Mini- mum Rules for the Treatment of Prisoners...

+the institute itself.
+Women represent a relatively small group of people deprived of their liberty: therefore, there is no excuse for the state's lack of interest and capability for providing decent prison conditions for them.
+This especially if having in mind that the majority of women are far from home and from their families and that they belong to a low social stratum which means that the prison surroundings are, almost exclusively, their main environment.
+The building of the Penitentiary-Reformatory for Women is the oldest among prisons in Serbia (137 years of existence) and it has been renovated only twice thus far.
 The information received by the HCHRS from the prison's management that the Administration for the Enforcement of Penal Sanctions has designated around 30,000 euros for the reconstruction of the main building and that an upcoming repair of electric installations amounting to 20,000 euros is planned, is the first hint of change of attitude towards the prisoners.
 This, however, does not suffice, therefore the HCHRS will, in the future, insist on a comprehensive improvement of conditions at the institute, including full refurbishment of facilities, procurement of new furniture and equipment, and especially raising the general hygiene level.